ericDeCourcy/Notes/On-Utopia.md

 - [ ] What is stopping us from cooperating rather than competing? (in the sense that capitalism encourages competition)
 - [ ] To what degree do animals deserve fundamental rights?
 Does a utopia include the biosphere?
 (I think yes)
 	- [ ] Where do pets fit into the Utopian world?
 Are pet lives enhanced or restricted because of their capture?
 Should certain dog breeds be bred-out of the gene pool due to maladaptive traits (like pugs struggling to breathe or high rates of chronic illness in "designer" dog breeds)?
+- [ ] How does the notion of sudden, disruptive changes vs gradual changes relate to utopia?
+	- [ ] Consider big societal changes that have happened and why
+- [ ] What sorts of negative tendencies can people have?
+How much does "human nature" affect how non-utopic our world is?
+	- [ ] What percentages of people have certain tendencies?
+    - [ ] Lets consider what "negative" means here
+    - [ ] Lets consider what positive tendencies people have and see how they play into views of utopias
+- [ ] Why is money coveted?
+What "powers" does it confer that make it so desireable?
+- [ ] Begin describing different "perfect worlds" or "perfect days" that seem reasonable to you.

+## Ideas to integrate
+- Sharing resources is maladaptive only when there is not enough of a resource to go around.
+Otherwise it is possibly well-adapted because it saves effort which would be spent on competition.
+- Does competition create a race-to-the-bottom in terms of energy or value? competition will happen if there's a percieved benefit greater than the cost of competiting.
+But multiple parties will compete.

 ### Contributing